DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-attacks, 30,000 desktops at a major oil corporation hacked to the point of disabling its operations; malware that uses the camera on a personal computer for spying, Adobe discovering that a number of its apps’ code had been stolen, hackers breaking into the servers of The New York Times’, The Washington Post, and The Wall Street Journal in order to identify individual journalists, Gmail compromised by authoritarian regimes who hunt for political dissent, and finally the realization, even before Snowden, that all our communications are under surveillance
+attacks, 30,000 desktops at a major oil corporation hacked to the point of disabling its operations; malware that uses the camera on a personal computer for spying, Adobe discovering that a number of its apps’ code had been stolen, hackers breaking into the servers of *The New York Times*, *The Washington Post*, and *The Wall Street Journal* in order to identify individual journalists, Gmail compromised by authoritarian regimes who hunt for political dissent, and finally the realization, even before Snowden, that all our communications are under surveillance